FIRST TIMERS’ GUIDE TO RUNNING

 - Hydrate – drink two litres of water the day before the race, and at least 500ml before the race on the event morning.

 - Relax – don’t be scared!
 Pre-race nerves are perfectly normal, and won’t stop you performing at your best.
 Harness the support of the crowd and volunteers during the race, they will give you a boost when you need it most!

 RACE DAY CHECKLIST

-- Read the athlete e-Brief that will hit your inbox in the days preceding the race to ensure you are aware of all race information
+- Read the race announcements emails that will hit your inbox in the days preceding the race to ensure you are aware of all race information

 - Pre-fill your water bottles in your complementary hydration pack and bring it with you to use during the run

 - Go for a slow jog to loosen your muscles and get your heart moving

-- Press start on the tracker app on your phone to begin recording your run
+- Press start on the Run as One racing app on your phone to begin recording your run

 - Follow the audio instructions to direct you as you run along the course